 Variations

 - Citrus - lemon, orange, and lime, all pair very well with strawberries.
-My rule is that if the strawberries are very sweet (usually seasonal ones) I use lemon or lime juice.
-If they taste more acidic I use orange or tangerine juice that adds sweetness.
+My rule is that if the strawberries are very sweet (usually seasonal), I use lemon or lime juice.
+If they taste more acidic, I use orange or tangerine juice that are mellower and add sweetness.

 - Alcohol - a tablespoon of champagne, golden rum, Cointreau, or Grand Marnier is wonderful if you want a boozy strawberry puree.

-- Flavorings - add a few drops of pure vanilla extract, ground cinnamon, fresh mint, or fresh basil, to add another layer of flavor depending on what you're using it for.
+- Flavorings - add a few drops of pure vanilla extract, ground cinnamon, fresh mint, or fresh basil to add another layer of flavor, depending on the use you're giving it.

 Kitchen notes